Download Slides (pdf)

-This session is a joint effort between the American Association for Clinical Chemistry (AACC) and the North American Specialized Coagulation Laboratory Association (NASCOLA)
+This session is a joint effort between the Association for Diagnostics & Laboratory Medicine (formerly AACC) and the North American Specialized Coagulation Laboratory Association (NASCOLA)

 I would like to review the definition of a number of terms that will be used in this and following presentations.
 Venous thromboembolism or VTE: clots within the veins most commonly deep vein thrombosis (DVT) and pulmonary embolism (PE) Pharmacokinetics (PK): drug concentration after administration